How to Negotiate With Creditors After a Chapter 13 Bankruptcy Dismissal

 How to negotiate with creditors after a dismissal from a chapter 13

-The primary goal of a Chapter 13 bankruptcy case is to eliminate unmanageable debts and establish a stable financial base for individuals and their loved ones.
+The primary goal of a Chapter 13 bankruptcy case is to eliminate unmanageable debts and establish a stable financial plan.

 While most people complete their Chapter 13 process, sometimes dismissal may occur for various incentives.
 In such cases, it is crucial to acknowledge how to work with creditors to mitigate the impact of the dismissal.